The Mole (Australian TV series) season 2: Sabotage

 Fortress Test: Michael, a builder, could have easily put much stronger fortification on the homestead.
-Michael was also the one patrolling the rear of the building, and that's where the attackers entered, without Michael so much as firing a shot.
+Michael was also the one patrolling the rear of the building, and this is where the attackers entered, without Michael so much as firing a shot.

 Blacked-Out Driving Test: Michael subtly encouraged Mal and Brooke to tell Emily to simply back up when she drove off the road, and not first pan the camera back to look behind them.

 Hitchcock Hotel: Michael waited over half an hour before he did any cycling on the exercise bike in his room, keeping Hal in pitch darkness for more than half the assignment.
 Also, although not shown on the final segment, Michael was the last person released from his room, and was slowest in getting out of the hotel, resulting in the assignment being failed.

-Kayak Travelling: Michael paddled hard when the boat was in view, but when it wasn't, he simply stopped altogether.
+Kayak Travelling: Michael paddled hard when the boat was in view, but when it was not, he simply stopped altogether.

 The following acts of sabotage were spotted during the series, but not mentioned in the final episode:

 Naughts and Crosses: Michael pretended to play around with the sheep as he was placing it into the grid, almost instantly costing the assignment.

 Sniper Test: Michael was shot just before the end of the Sniper Test, resulting in the loss of $10,000.

-Three Questions: Michael purposely answered some questions wrong in regards to Brooke about honesty and morality.
+Three Questions: Michael purposely answered some questions wrong in regard to Brooke about honesty and morality.
 This cost another $5,000.

 Clues

 The following clues were revealed in the final episode:

-The Dossiers: When the players were racing to get to the hotel in Melbourne in time, they stopped to photocopy the dossiers they'd been given.
+The Dossiers: When the players were racing to get to the hotel in Melbourne in time, they stopped to photocopy the dossiers they had been given.
 Michael's is the one that was shown being photocopied.

-Michael's Reactions: Whenever the team won an assignment, Michael would simply stand stonefaced and not clap.
+Michael's Reactions: Whenever the team won an assignment, Michael would simply stand stone-faced and not clap.
 Also, when Brooke shot him at the end of the Sniper Test, he told her "Thank you, very much appreciated."
 What seemed like caustic sarcasm was actually an honest reaction - Brooke had just done his job for him.

 Michael's Words: In a confession aired during the final computer test, Michael described his disdain for eliminations not in terms of fear of being eliminated, but only in terms of dreading watching someone else have to leave.
 This is because Michael knew all along that he was never going to be eliminated.

+The following clue can also be spotted during the series, but not mentioned in the final episode:

+The First Test: As he is taking a test, Michael says that he “intends to be a part of the show up to the end of the series”.
+The only way he can be absolutely certain of this intention is if he is "The Mole".